Layr-Labs/eigensdk-rs/crates/services/bls_aggregation/README.md

 - `msg_sender`: UnboundedSender to send messages to the BLS Aggregation Service

-Provides methods to interact with the service:

-- `initialize_task()`: Initializes a new task
-- `process_signature()`: Processes a signature for a task

 ### AggregateReceiver

 Represents a receiver to receive aggregated responses from the BLS Aggregation Service.

 - `aggregate_receiver`: UnboundedReceiver to receive aggregated responses from the service

-Allows receiving aggregated responses from the service:

-- `receive_aggregated_response()`: Receives an aggregated response

 ### BlsAggregatorService